Is Prague a great place to live as an expat?

 Are you in an expat group in Prague?

 I went to a few events.
-I can’t remember exactly which organizations they were through, but all were different things I found on Facebook just searching the activities on there.
+I can’t remember exactly which organizations they were through, but all were different things I found on Facebook just searching the activities there.

 Nothing clicked through, and I felt a bit awkward going to them, in all honesty.